Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Heal Absorb Range"			"500.0"

 			// The amount of temporary health given to survivors.
+			// Note: This setting does not need the "Ability Enabled" setting to be set to "1".
 			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 1.0